To start with. You can’t. Not directly, anyway. There is no “drop table prefix_%;”, so stop looking.

 Generally a tool my phpMyAdmin would be a much faster solution to dropping multiple tables, but when you’ve got a database with thousands of spurious tables, those types of applications will usually choke when trying to display, select, and delete that many tables.

 If your wildcard is too loose (as in result below only using “i”), you’ll get spurious results.
-In this case, start grabbing data where the tables starting with “ihxfoh” and paste them after a “drop tables” command. (and don’t forget the trailing semi-colon).
+It seems that the spurious result are all upper case, but do your own due diligence.
+Just grab the actual table names and paste them after a “drop tables” command. (and don’t forget the trailing semi-colon).